(This is a re-run. Originally titled "I want to kill the kitchen.")

 The N.Y.
 Times had an Op-Ed piece by tech multi-millionaire Graham Hill who had an awakening: he once had a fondness for stuff and lived large and now he doesn’t want the stuff and lives small.
 How small?
 420 sq. ft.
 On first reading, your head starts singing “Oh happy day.
 Oh happy day.
 When Jesus washed.
 My sins away.”

 Mr. Hill heads a firm LifeEdited that designed his tiny apartment as a prototype to coax us into joining him in his newly calibrated life.
 The renovation that transformed an honest 420 sq. ft. of lovely undifferentiated space into 8 possible rooms cost around $300,000.
-The 8 rooms are made possible by a multitude of hidden, stacked, double-duty load of high-tech preciousness including a moveable wall that holds some of the rooms in suspension, a collapsible table that sits 10 ($15,000), a desk in a drawer, drop down bunks for guests and a full-size media room/home theater achieved by moving the magic wall all the way to another wall.
+The 8 rooms are made possible by a multitude of hidden, stacked, double-duty load of high-tech preciousness including a moveable wall that holds some of the rooms in suspension, a collapsible table that seats 10 ($15,000), a desk in a drawer, drop down bunks for guests and a full-size media room/home theater achieved by moving the magic wall all the way to another wall.

 Mr. Hill wants to persuade us to edit the way we live and consume because possessions are the problem not the solution.
 But instead of torpedoing our old perversions in his prototype, his stupido apartment has glorified our stupido old habits that made us feel empty in the first place.
 We wanted to get away from our media room.
 Wasn't that the point?